Dąbie, Greater Poland Voivodeship: History

 In the 10th century, the area became part of the emerging Polish state under its first historic ruler Mieszko I. The town was first mentioned in 1232.
 Municipal status was granted in 1423.
-It was a royal town, administratively located in the Łęczyca Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+It was a royal town, administratively located in the Łęczyca County in the Łęczyca Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Before World War II, about 1,000 Jews lived in Dąbie.
 During the German occupation, they were confined to a ghetto in summer of 1940.
 Some were sent to forced labor camps, but most were sent directly to Chełmno extermination camp in December 1941 where they were gassed in specially adapted vans.
 Only a few Dąbie Jews survived the war.
+The Polish resistance was active in the town, and Polish underground press was distributed there.

 Transport

 Dąbie is located at the intersection of Voivodeship roads 263 and 473, and the A2 motorway runs nearby, south of the town.